Timbuktu: History

 Timbuktu has acquired a reputation in the Western world as an exotic, mysterious place, but the city was once a well known trade center and an academic hotspot of the medieval world.
 Timbuktu reached its golden period under the Mali Empire in the 13th and 14th centuries.
 Distinguished Malian Mansa Mūsā brought great fame to the city by recruiting scholars from throughout the Islamic world to travel there, establishing it as a center of learning.
 The scholars focused not only on Islamic studies, but also history, rhetoric, law, science, and, most notably, medicine.
 Mansa Mūsā also introduced Timbuktu, and the Mali Empire in general, to the rest of the medieval world through his Hajj, as his time in Mecca would soon inspire Arab travelers to visit North Africa.
 Europeans, however, would not reach the city until much later, due to the difficult and lengthy journey, thus garnering the city an aura of mystery.

 Timbuktu primarily gained its wealth from local gold and salt mining, in addition to the trans-Saharan slave trade.
 Gold was a highly valued commodity in the Mediterranean region and salt was most popular south of the city, though arguably the biggest asset Timbuktu had was its location.
 The city is situated nine miles from the Niger River, making for good agricultural land.
 Its position near the edge of the Sahara Desert made it a hub for trans-Saharan trade routes.
 Timbuktu also acts as a midpoint between the regions of North, West, and Central Africa.
 Because of this, Timbuktu developed into a cultural melting pot.

 The Mali Empire reached a steady decline in the mid-1400s, giving rise to the Songhai Empire.
 However, the city of Timbuktu entered a brief period of rule under the Tuaregs before it fell to the Songhai people.
 Despite major shifts in power, Timbuktu generally flourished until the Moroccans invaded the Songhai Empire in 1590 and began to occupy Timbuktu in 1591, after the Battle of Tondibi.
 In 1593, many of the city's scholars were executed or exiled for disloyalty to the new rulers.
 This, along with a decline in trade as a result of increased competition from newly available trans-Atlantic sailing routes, caused the city to lose its prominence.
 In the 1890s Timbuktu was formally incorporated into the French colony of Sudan, remaining under French control until the colony became the independent nation of Mali in 1960.

 Today, the population of Timbuktu has substantially decreased since its estimated peak of 100,000 people in the medieval period.
 The city has suffered from great poverty for several years now, relying on government funding as a means of survival.
+Timbuktu is ruled by Mali's national government, led by Colonel Assimi Goïta, which consists of a president, prime minister, and the National Transitional Council.
+All branches are currently under a military junta that began due to a coup in 2020 and another in 2021.